Toric invariance of vertically parametrized systems: Reaction-network-theoretic perspectives on toric invariance

-In this final section, we view our results in the context of some previous approaches to determine toricity in reaction networks.
+In this final section, we view our results in the context of some previous approaches to determine {toric structures} in reaction networks.
 In this subsection, the reaction networks are taken with mass-action kinetics, and hence $M$ is the reactant matrix.